wsn-newsletter Subscribe to WSN.

 He successfully defended his belt twice in the coming year, as well as losing a fight to Josh Barnett only for the result to be overturned due to the challenger’s steroid use.

-Rodriguez in turn lost the title in his first defence, to Tim Sylvia, who began a rivalry with Andrei Arlovski form Belarus at the top of the heavyweight division, with neither man able to hold onto the title for more than a couple of fights.
+Rodriguez in turn lost the title in his first defense, to Tim Sylvia, who began a rivalry with Andrei Arlovski form Belarus at the top of the heavyweight division, with neither man able to hold onto the title for more than a couple of fights.

 After losing and regaining the title from Arlovski, it was announced that Sylvia would defend his belt against Couture who was returning from retirement in a bid to regain the title for the third time.